awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 \[1\] `GenerateDataKeyPair` and `GenerateDataKeyPairWithoutPlaintext` generate an asymmetric data key pair that is protected by a symmetric CMK\.

-For information about the permissions for cryptographic operations, see the [AWS KMS API permissions: Actions and resources reference](kms-api-permissions-reference.md)\.
+For information about the permissions for cryptographic operations, see the [AWS KMS permissions](kms-api-permissions-reference.md)\.

 To make AWS KMS responsive and performant for all users, AWS KMS establishes quotas on number of cryptographic operations that can be called in each second\.
 For details, see [Shared quotas for cryptographic operations](requests-per-second.md#rps-shared-limit)\.